Meaning (philosophy): Critiques of truth theories of meaning

 W. V. O. Quine attacked both verificationism and the very notion of meaning in his famous essay, "Two Dogmas of Empiricism".
 In it, he suggested that meaning was nothing more than a vague and dispensable notion.
 Instead, he asserted, what was more interesting to study was the synonymy between signs.
 He also pointed out that verificationism was tied to the distinction between analytic and synthetic statements, and asserted that such a divide was defended ambiguously.
 He also suggested that the unit of analysis for any potential investigation into the world (and, perhaps, meaning) would be the entire body of statements taken as a collective, not just individual statements on their own.

 Other criticisms can be raised on the basis of the limitations that truth-conditional theorists themselves admit to.
 Tarski, for instance, recognized that truth-conditional theories of meaning only make sense of statements, but fail to explain the meanings of the lexical parts that make up statements.
 Rather, the meaning of the parts of statements is presupposed by an understanding of the truth-conditions of a whole statement, and explained in terms of what he called "satisfaction conditions".

-Still another objection (noted by Frege and others) was that some kinds of statements don't seem to have any truth-conditions at all.
-For instance, "Hello!" has no truth-conditions, because it doesn't even attempt to tell the listener anything about the state of affairs in the world.
+Still another objection (noted by Frege and others) was that some kinds of statements do not seem to have any truth-conditions at all.
+For instance, "Hello!" has no truth-conditions, because it does not even attempt to tell the listener anything about the state of affairs in the world.
 In other words, different propositions have different grammatical moods.